telerik/blazor-docs/components/tooltip/overview.md

 >caption The Tooltip provides the following features:

-* `Class` - the CSS class of the **tooltip parent**.
+* `Class` - the CSS class of the **tooltip container**.
 You can use it to customize the tooltip appearance (such as color, font, elements in your template, and so on).
-To apply custom styles to the tooltip element itself, use a [child selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) or a [descendant selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator), for example:
+To apply custom styles to the tooltip element itself, use a [descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator), for example:

         <TelerikTooltip Class="my-class" />

         <style>
-        .my-class > .k-tooltip {
+        .my-class .k-tooltip {
             padding: 0;
         }
         <style>